 The Watershed Colorado Duffel is 14" inches tall, 32.5" wide, and 13.5" deep with a 28" opening.
 Its wider than tall dimensions and huge mouth make packing this bag an easy task.
 It is made out of polyurethane-coated nylon and closes with a ZipDry seal which strongly resembles a ziplock bag.
 Both durable and watertight, this model is ideal for the avid water person.

-This model is exceptionally waterproof and took home the typically elusive perfect 10 for its ability to keep water completely out throughout all of our testing.
-Its capable of spending a prolonged time held underwater without letting any moisture in or any air out.
+This model is exceptionally waterproof and takes home an elusive perfect score for its ability to keep water completely out throughout all of our testing.
+It's capable of spending a prolonged time held underwater without letting any moisture in or any air out.

-The only other product to perform as well in this metric was the YETI Panga.
-Unlike the Panga however, the Colorado Duffel is less bulky and more flexible.
-With other models, like the Osprey Ultralight Drysack, you see a reduction in waterproofness with an increase in malleability, but that is certainly not the case for this bag.
+The Colorado Duffel is less bulky and more flexible than other models with this level of waterproofness.
+Against some sacks that are lighter weight and even more flexible, you see a reduction in waterproofness with an increase in malleability, but that is certainly not a trade-off made by this bag.
 This model is easy to stuff into or onto your craft and provides unmatched protection against the water.

 Ease of Use

 This metric is all about packing, unpacking, and transporting your gear.
-Once again, the Colorado Duffel outshined the competition and was the highest scoring model in this category.
-The huge opening at the top of the bag combined with the duffel shape makes it really easy to pack.
-It's also wider than it is tall which is preferable to a deep narrow bag for both packing and retrieving the contents without a lot of fishing.
+Once again, the Colorado Duffel outshines the competition and is one of the highest-scoring models in this category.
+The huge opening at the top of the bag combined with the duffel shape makes it easy to pack.
+It's also wider than it is tall, which is preferable to a deep narrow bag for both packing and retrieving the contents without a lot of fishing.

 Carrying this product is akin to any other regular duffel bag.
 The carrying straps secure with a comfortable neoprene grip that spares waterlogged fingers from the abrasiveness of the nylon webbing.
-It's simple enough to move this duffel from point a to point b and huck it up into your boat.
-If you are looking for something to carry over longer distances, the SealLine Black Canyon Boundary has a removable backpack harness that makes it much more comfortable to lug around.
-For a smaller model that fits inside another larger bag, the Sea to Summit Big River has thin, pliable material and smaller profile.
+It's simple enough to move this duffel from point A to point B and huck it up into your boat.
+If you are looking for something to carry over longer distances, some other models feature removable backpack straps that make them much more comfortable to lug around.

 One of our favorite things about this product is the ziplock style closure.
 It's simple to seal and unless you have the right technique, difficult to open.
 Press the seal together with your fingers, roll the top down a few times and buckle it into place.
 Between the burly seal and the buckles, you can rest assured it's not going to pop open at random.
 To break the seal simply grab the pull tabs on each side and curve the lip into an S shape.
 Pull the tabs in opposite directions and, viola, it comes right open.